hbokh/docker-jira-postgresql/README.md

 ## Other

+2017: Tested with Docker for Mac on macOS Sierra 10.12.2.
-Tested with boot2docker on OS X 10.9.5 (Mavericks).
+2015: Tested with boot2docker on OS X 10.9.5 (Mavericks).